abercrave/mongoose-apollo/Query Benchmarks.md

 Caveat: the app is running on my laptop rather than a lambda, and I’m not dealing with EDM data.

-## 1. providersWithPresents
+## 1. groupPresentsByProvider

 Uses Mongoose’s aggregate method to execute a MQL query that aggregates present and request data, groups by provider, and sorts by provider name.

-Times to retrieve 15,000 records:
+Times to retrieve 4745 records:

 1. 2.6s
 2. 2.76s